Voces y Caras: Latinx Communities of North Florida [

 educator Paulo Freire (1921–1997) who promulgated an education for the change of society

-(Freire 1971).
-In particular, it is important, as Freire says, to acquire a "critical
+Freire 1971].
+In particular, it is important, as Freire says, to acquire a "critical consciousness"

-consciousness" in the face of our marginalization as migrants and from there, work
+in the face of our marginalization as migrants and from there, work in a community

-in a community so that learning becomes a "practice of freedom" (35).
-I apply this
+so that learning becomes a "practice of freedom" [

-come from, and the best of the country they live in.
-Academic work that engages with
+roots and cultures come from, and the best of the country they live in.
+Academic work

-interact with and serve communities.
-However, as Sheila Brennan has cautioned, these
+immediate ways to interact with and serve communities.
+However, as Sheila Brennan

 First, any public digital humanities project should be designed such that people of